ivuorinen/starred/README.md

 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 - [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.
 - [pre-commit/pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks) - Some out-of-the-box hooks for pre-commit
-- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Cloud Security tool for AWS, Azure, GCP and Kubernetes.
+- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Cloud Security Platform for AWS, Azure, GCP, Kubernetes, M365 and more.
 It helps for continuos monitoring, security assessments and audits, incident response, compliance, hardening and forensics readiness.
-Includes CIS, NIST 800, NIST CSF, CISA, FedRAMP, PCI-DSS, GDPR, HIPAA, FFIEC, SOC2, GXP, Well-Architected Security, ENS and more.
+Includes CIS, NIST 800, NIST CSF, CISA, FedRAMP, PCI-DSS, GDPR, HIPAA, FFIEC, SOC2, ENS and more
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [pycontribs/mk](https://github.com/pycontribs/mk) - mk ease contributing to any open source repository by exposing most common actions you can run.
 Inspired by make, tox and other cool tools!
 - [pypa/gh-action-pip-audit](https://github.com/pypa/gh-action-pip-audit) - A GitHub Action for pip-audit